ipld/specs/ipld-future/README.md

 ### Scope

 The scope of this specification is only limited to the data model, the link and pointer format.
-This work does not address dereferencing of cryptographic hashes to content
+This work does not address dereferencing of cryptographic hashes to content.

 ### Goals